Wine Tasting Experiences in Oceanside

 Owner Alejandro Orfila served as a former Argentine ambassador.
 He started his winery in Escondido’s San Pasqual Valley 25 years ago.
 The new Oceanside tasting room fits right into the town’s mushrooming culinary scene.
 Find Orfila at Pier View North near the waterfront.
 The vibe veers towards rustic modern.
 Large windows, recycled wine bottle succulent planters and metal-wood furniture enhance the ambiance.
 A curated collection of artwork for sale changes throughout the year.

 Award-winning Orfila wines elevate traditional French and Italian varietals.
 Winemaker Justin Mund sources grapes from the Estate, Central California and Oregon.
 He produces premium small batch wines with a focus on quality.
-Choose from a nice variety of white, red, rosé, sparkling or dessert vintages by the flight or glass.
+Choose from a nice variety of over 20 varietals ranging from white, red, rosé, sparkling or dessert vintages by the flight or glass.
 Standouts include the Ambassador’s Chardonnay, Montepulciano Estate and Pinot Noir Sequestered.
 The fruity chardonnay bursting with toasty oak notes goes well with seafood.
 The rich Montepulciano impresses with notes of raspberry, black plum, cedar and vanilla.
 Cherry, pepper and spice characterize the palate-pleasing Pinot Noir.
 The Owl Wine Club offers select quarterly wines, complimentary tastings and more.

 Executive Chef Luke Morganstern created healthy, tasty small plates to complement the wines.
 The food menu includes suggested pairings for each one of his dishes.
 He showcases local purveyors in items from sliders to flatbreads.
 Sample cured meats from Angel’s Salumi & Truffles, relish hearty bread from Prager Brothers and get your fresh produce fix from Cyclops Farms.
 Savor weekly specials like Baja Halibut Ceviche or Stuffed Branzino in beurre blanc.
 If you’re a vegan, don’t fret!
 Indulge in the Vegan Seitan Spicy Sloppy Joes served on a Doughside Donut toasted bun.
 Finish with a decadent slice of Vegan Coconut Cake.